ENG230/M3_WiperControlSystem/5_Report/README.md

 ## Xpack Packages

-## Windows Build Tools
+## * Windows Build Tools

-*   The xPack Windows Build Tools is a standalone Windows binary distribution of GNU make and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.
+ The xPack Windows Build Tools is a standalone Windows binary distribution of GNU make and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.

-## OpenOCD
+## * OpenOCD

-*   Open On-Chip Debugger (OpenOCD) is a free, open-source project that aims to provide debugging, in-system programming, and boundary scan using a debug adapter.
+ Open On-Chip Debugger (OpenOCD) is a free, open-source project that aims to provide debugging, in-system programming, and boundary scan using a debug adapter.
 The adapter is a hardware module that provides the right signals for the target to understand.

-## QEMU
+## * QEMU

 The xPack QEMU Arm is a standalone cross-platform binary distribution of QEMU, with several extensions for Arm Cortex-M devices.

 ## COMPONENTS USED IN PROJECT

-## STM32F407G-DISC1
+## STM32F407G-DISC1 Board
 ![STM32F4](https://user-images.githubusercontent.com/83355817/168411330-da3d634c-1e25-4e63-a443-2ef314843b72.png)